flamelily-bluescsi/bluescsi/potatofi.md

 {% include carousel3.html %}

 Please view [3D Print Information Page](/print) for purchasing 3D prints separately.
 This is to purchase 3D prints when purchasing a BlueSCSI device at the same time as postage is included.
 This is another option for the V2 Desktop modelled by [PotatoFi](https://www.printables.com/@PotatoFi){:target="_blank"}, which is a lovely solid mounting bracket.
+For Desktop PCB board revision 2023.10a ONLY.

 * 3D PLA print (fossil grey)
-* Solid mount, comes with a mounting screws
+* Solid mount, for 2023.10a revision
 * Fits standard Hard drive bays
 * ONLY for purchase with a BlueSCSI